 Why is this important?

-To “plus” the system, for each promotion we will be including links to sales letter templates found on our members only website, RestaurantProfitPoint.com
+To “plus” the system, for each promotion we will be including links to sales letter templates found on our members-only website, RestaurantProfitPoint.com.

-Jillian, our Marketing Director, will be taking each marketing strategy and creating an entire playbook for each one.
+Jillian, our Marketing Director, is taking each marketing strategy and creating an entire playbook for each one.
 Our clients will get an A, B, C, 1, 2, 3 plan to follow from how to find/build a targeted list to when/how to send out the sales letter to how best and when to follow up.

-NOTE 3: Let me encourage you to a join our new Facebook group I created for our industry: Restaurants That Cater.
-It is open to clients and non-clients alike.
-Please post your successes and challenges and share your knowledge with our community.
+Post your successes and challenges and share your knowledge with our community.
 There are groups and associations for caterers and for restaurants, but none for restaurants that cater…a very important group that is grossly underrepresented.
 Click on the link below and request to join: